 2.Consider Passive Solar Design:

 Passive solar design utilizes the sun's energy to heat and cool your home naturally, reducing the need for artificial heating and cooling systems.
-This can be achieved through features like large south-facing windows, thermal mass materials, and proper insulation.
+This can be achieved through features like large south-facing windows, thermal mass materials, and proper insulation.3.Install Energy-Efficient Appliances:

 When choosing appliances for your home, look for the Energy Star label, which indicates that the product meets high energy efficiency standards.
-These appliances use less energy and can help you save money on utility bills in the long run.
+These appliances use less energy and can help you save money on utility bills in the long run.4.Incorporate Natural Lighting:

 Natural light not only reduces the need for artificial lighting but also has a positive impact on our well-being.
-When designing your home, consider adding skylights or large windows to maximize natural light and reduce the need for electricity.
+When designing your home, consider adding skylights or large windows to maximize natural light and reduce the need for electricity.5.Create an Indoor Garden:

 6.Use Low-Flow Fixtures: